oktadev/okta-blog/_source/_posts/2021-08-06-webforms-blazor-migration.md

 - [How to Build Securely with Blazor WebAssembly (WASM)](https://developer.okta.com/blog/2020/09/30/blazor-webassembly-wasm-dotnetcore)
 - [ASP.NET Core 3.0 MVC Secure Authentication](https://developer.okta.com/blog/2019/11/15/aspnet-core-3-mvc-secure-authentication)

-Make sure to follow us on [Twitter](https://twitter.com/oktadev) and subscribe to our [YouTube Channel](https://youtube.com/c/oktadev) and check out our new [Twitch](https://www.twitch.tv/oktadev) live stream so that you never miss any awesome content!
+Make sure to follow us on [Twitter](https://twitter.com/oktadev),  subscribe to our [YouTube Channel](https://youtube.com/c/oktadev), and check out our new [Twitch](https://www.twitch.tv/oktadev) live stream so that you never miss any awesome content!